ibm-cloud-docs/openwhisk/openwhisk_reference.md

 {: #openwhisk_ref_swift3}

 ### Swift 3
-Swift 3 actions are executed using Swift 3.0.2  `--kind swift:3` or Swift 3.1.1 `--kind swift:3.1.1`, respectively.
+Swift 3 actions are executed with Swift 3.0.2  `--kind swift:3` or Swift 3.1.1 `--kind swift:3.1.1`, respectively.
 The default `--kind swift:default` is Swift 3.0.2.

 Swift 3.0.2 actions can use the following packages:
 - KituraNet version 1.0.1, https://github.com/IBM-Swift/Kitura-net